 "People describe stadiums as cathedrals of the 21st century, but I think of them more like town halls.”Christopher Lee, Managing Director, Populous EMEA

-On the High Road, the team has created the Tottenham Experience that will ensure the stadium remains a hive of activity 365 days a year.
+On the High Road, the team has created the Tottenham Experience, a new visitor’s that ensures the stadium is a hive of activity 365 days a year.
 The design breathes new life into the Grade II listed Warmington House, respectfully incorporating the historic building as part of a forthcoming innovative and immersive museum experience, alongside the largest club retail space in Europe and a café.

-The Tottenham Experience will also be the starting point for stadium tours and a planned Sky Walk attraction, offering visitors the chance to climb the exterior of the stadium up to a viewing platform on the roof.
-Here they will enjoy spectacular views across the London skyline, looking out towards iconic landmarks such Alexandra Palace and The Shard, with the option, for those brave enough, to abseil 40 metres back down.
+The Tottenham Experience is also the starting point for stadium tours and a “skywalk” attraction, offering visitors the chance to climb the exterior of the stadium up to a viewing platform on the roof.
+Here they will enjoy spectacular views across the London skyline, looking out towards iconic landmarks such Alexandra Palace and The Shard, with the option to abseil 40 metres back down.

-In the East Stand Populous has created an enormous, 520-seat banqueting hall, which becomes part of London’s third largest conference facility, supported by a new hotel planned for the south-west of the stadium site.
+In the East Stand, Populous has created an enormous, 520-seat banqueting hall, forming part of London’s third largest conference facility, with a new hotel planned for the south-west of the stadium site.

 The integration of a fully retractable pitch, which slides under the South Stand to reveal an artificial playing surface beneath, allows for a stadium content programme unmatched at any other UK sport or entertainment venue — without compromising the quality of the hallowed turf.
-Tottenham Hotspur Stadium will host NFL matches, as well as concerts and other sports and cultural events, drawing tens of thousands of new visitors throughout the year who will bring their custom to Tottenham, supporting both the club and local businesses.
+Tottenham Hotspur Stadium will host NFL matches and concerts amongst other large-scale sports and cultural events, drawing tens of thousands of new visitors throughout the year who will bring their custom to Tottenham, supporting both the club and local businesses.